-Students are advised to stay home if suffering from active illness in order to protect other students and staff from possible virus/disease transmission.
-Students should remain at home until their illness has resolved and they have been fever free for the past 24 hours without the use of fever-reducing medication.
+Students are advised to stay home if they are feeling ill in order to protect other students and staff from possible virus/disease transmission.
+Students should remain at home until their illness has fully resolved and they have been fever free for the past 24 hours without the use of fever-reducing medication.
 Students who have been vomiting should not return until they are vomit free for 24 hours and have kept solid food in.
 If a student is absent for three consecutive days, it is mandatory that he/she presents a physician’s note indicating that the child has been seen and that it is safe to return to school.
 This will allow the absences to be marked as excused and reassure the school community that every effort to minimize the transmission of treatable contagious diseases is being made.
 Parents must document all absences by writing a note and sending it with their child, or emailing it to our Registrar, Mrs. Chavez or our Principal Mr. Mashburn

 .
 Parents are requested to report all confirmed or suspected contagious diseases to the school nurse.
 This includes lice, strep throat, pink eye, Covid exposure as well as covid-like symptoms.